DAY TRIP SUGGESTIONS FROM THE WEST CORK HOTEL

 FULL DAY TOUR - WEST CORK HOTEL TO BANTRY

-You will start the tour with a leisurely drive from Skibbereen to Bantry.
-On arrival in Bantry, you will visit Bantry House and Gardens and the French Armada Centre.
+Start the tour with a leisurely drive from Skibbereen to Bantry.
+On arrival in Bantry, visit Bantry House and Gardens and the French Armada Centre.

 Bantry House and Gardens